 South Australia Achieves Rooftop Solar Milestone, Significantly Reducing Energy Demand

-South has reached a noteworthy milestone in its journey, with rooftop contributing substantially to meeting the state's energy demand.
+South has reached a noteworthy milestone in its journey, with contributing substantially to meeting the state's energy demand.
 According to data from the Australian Energy Market Operator (AEMO), operational energy demand in South Australia dropped to just 21 megawatts (MW) on a Saturday at 1:30 pm.
-During this period, rooftop solar installations covered the remainder of the required power.
+During this period, rooftop installations covered the remainder of the required power.

 This achievement represents a significant shift in energy dynamics and marks the lowest operational energy demand ever recorded in Australia's National Market, surpassing the previous minimum of 100 MW set in October of the previous year.